Kodak: Failing to Maintain Relevancy

-When you make a list of the world’s strongest brands, a few names surface quite regularly: Coca-Cola, Starbucks, Apple, Sony, Disney, Microsoft, Nike, and even Harley Davidson.
-All of these brands represent a value from the perspective of the customers (even if they are not important to you personally).
-They either elicit a preference (meaning they are a preferred market leader — like Microsoft) or they command a willingness on the part of the target market to pay a premium to own it (they are not the lowest price provider — like Harley Davidson).
+You no longer think of Kodak when making a list of the world’s greatest brands, you no longer think of Kodak.
+Instead, a few other names surface quite regularly: Coca-Cola, Starbucks, Apple, Sony, Disney, Microsoft, Nike, and even Harley Davidson.
+These brands represent a value from the perspective of the customer.
+They either elicit a preference or they command a willingness on the part of the target market to pay a premium to own it.

 Brand pundits and experts often tell interesting and compelling stories of how these brands took a place among the pantheon of marketing gods.
-They tell you how those brands came to be, what they promise and how loyal the customers are to the brand.
+They explain how those brands came to be, what they promise and how loyal the customers are to it.
 How many times have you heard a “brand expert” recall the power of the Harley Davidson brand by asking, “Would your customers tattoo their logo on their arms?”
-It makes for great theater and it certainly demonstrates the sense of identification that the Harley rider has for his bike.
-However, if we are going to hold these brands up as models to emulate, might it not be interesting to look at a similar list from the near past.
+It makes for great theater and certainly demonstrates the sense of identification that the Harley rider has for the brand.
+However, let’s look at Kodiak if we are going to hold these brands up as models to emulate.
+Because it’s more interesting to look at one that was once on top and is now irrelevant.

 Here then, is a partial list of powerful brands from the 1980s.
 It is not intended to be complete or even broad, just a bit of food for thought.
-In 1982, you would have found Sony, Converse, Sears, Commodore, RCA, Microsoft, Chevrolet, Coca-Cola, Disney, and Kodak included on that list.
+In 1982, you would have found Sony, Converse, Sears, Commodore, RCA, Microsoft, Chevrolet, Coca-Cola, Disney, and Kodak.
 Some are still as strong as ever.
 Others have gone away — some completely.
-Associated Press reported recently on the downturn Kodak has taken recently, and it warrants a discussion about brand and the responsibility brands have to remaining relevant.
+Associated Press reported recently on the downturn Kodak has taken recently.
+And it warrants a discussion about brand and the responsibility brands have to remaining relevant.

 Kodak posts narrower 1Q loss, sales edge up By BEN DOBBIN, AP Business Writer ROCHESTER, N.Y. – Eastman Kodak Co. said Thursday its first-quarter loss narrowed to $115 million as it chases a bigger stake in digital photography.
 Hit by carry-over restructuring charges after navigating a four-year digital overhaul, the photography products maker lost the equivalent of 40 cents a share in the January-March quarter, compared with a loss of $151 million, or 53 cents a share, a year earlier.

-What happened to Kodak?
+What happened to this once powerful brand?
 It was one of the most recognizable brand names in the world.
-It promised a premium product, highest quality standards and an emotional involvement in the lives of its adoring customers.
+It promised a premium product, quality standards and an emotional involvement in the lives of its adoring customers.
 When you think about a Kodak moment, images and emotions flood your senses.
-The TV commercials from the past were thick with emotion and memories, and they had a promise to capture the “moments of our lives.”
-That certainly claimed an important place beyond just “making snapshots.”
+The TV commercials from the past were thick with emotion and memories.
+They had a promise to capture the “moments of our lives.”
+It certainly claimed an important place beyond just “making snapshots.”

-Kodak owned even more than that and meant twice as much.
-It was a brand that represented what was important to all of us, reached beyond the category of film and placed itself front and center in the “fabric of our lives.”
-We trusted Kodak with our children, weddings, vacations, pets, and holidays.
-It owned heritage, innovation, safety, and an emotional attachment that was so strong it reached beyond measure.
-Even as the camera store salesperson tried to talk us into the more reasonably priced Fuji film, we grabbed the Kodachrome with zeal.
+Kodak was a brand that represented what was important to all of us, reached beyond the category of film and placed itself front and center in the fabric of our lives.
+We trusted it with our children, weddings, vacations, pets, and holidays.
+It owned heritage, innovation, safety, and an emotional attachment.
+We grabbed the Kodachrome with zeal, even when the camera store salesperson tried to talk us into the more reasonably priced Fuji film.
 Paul Simon even wrote a song about it.

-When we counsel brands and develop brand strategy to grow market share, we emphasize how important it is to see yourself beyond the category of product you sell.
+We emphasize to clients to see yourself beyond the category of product you sell.
 In other words, don’t confuse the process with the purpose that drives the purchase decision.
-For example, airlines are not in the “flying business” they are in the “transportation business” and more specifically, the “time-saving” transportation business.
+For example, airlines are not in the flying business they are in the transportation business.
+More specifically, they are in the time-saving transportation business.

-This realization could certainly account for their loss of importance and preference in recent years as the promise of speed has been lost.
-Kodak was most certainly a film & film development company, but their brand reached much further than that.
-We bought the film and we paid for the processing because we cherished the importance of the memories we were capturing.
-For such a “heady” cause, this was no place to skimp.
+This realization accounts for Kodak’s loss of importance and preference.
+The promise of speed has been lost.
+It was most certainly a film & film development company.
+But its brand reached much further than that.
+We bought the film and paid for the processing because we cherished the importance of the memories we were capturing.
+This was no place to skimp.

 Kodak began to fail when it stubbornly held onto a profit model that no longer worked.
-Like the ostrich with its head stuck in the ground, Kodak refused to embrace the digital revolution because it wanted to hold onto its model of selling both film and development.
-They always manufactured cameras (albeit without the luster of a premium brand) and they always manufactured “paper” as well as film and chemicals, they refused to see the writing on the wall.
-Instead, they choose to pretend that the old profit model was all that there would ever be.
-The world had changed and Kodak had the infrastructure, the capital, and the distribution to OWN the digital market.
-Had they transitioned from a centralized film processor to a co-brander of ink jet printers (ink) and glossy paper, Kodak would have a very different report on earnings.
+Like the ostrich with its head stuck in the ground, Kodak refused to embrace the digital revolution.
+It chose to hold onto its model of selling both film and development.
+It always manufactured cameras and paper as well as film and chemicals.
+But its leaders refused to see the writing on the wall.
+Instead, they pretended the old profit model was all that there would ever be.
+The world changed.
+And Kodak had the infrastructure, the capital, and the distribution to OWN the digital market.
+Kodak would have a very different report on earnings had it transitioned from a centralized film processor to a co-brander of ink jet printers and glossy paper.

 Remember this old Kodak ad?